 DISCLOSE TO OVERSEAS RECIPIENTS

-We engage overseas recipients located in the Philippines who undertake bookkeeping services for us, and they may have access to personal we collect from time to time.
+We engage overseas recipients located in the Philippines who undertake bookkeeping services for us, and they may have access to personal information we collect from time to time.
 We do not share any other records containing personal information with any other overseas recipient.

 ACCESS TO AND CORRECTION OF YOUR PERSONAL INFORMATION